Emacs-D-Mode-Maintainers/Emacs-D-Mode/README.md

     (package-initialize)

 and then use M-x package-list-package to get to the package listing and install from there.
-MELPA tracks this Git repository and updates relatively soon after each commit, so there are no formal releases of this major mode per se any longer.
+MELPA tracks this Git repository and updates relatively soon after each commit, so there are unlikely to be any formal releases of this major mode in the future.